Christ in Leviticus

 Christ Connection - The Anointed One

 Acts 10:38 says of Jesus: "God anointed him with the Holy Ghost and with power."
 Jesus is the Messiah - literally, the Anointed One.
-But unlike Aaron, who needed the oil poured on his head to signify his calling, Jesus is the anointing.
-He does not need an external mark to set Him apart; He is the oil itself.
-Hebrews 7:26-28 says He is "holy, harmless, undefiled, separate from sinners," made priest not by ritual but by "the word of the oath."
-Every anointing in Leviticus i…
+But unlike Aaron, who needed the oil poured on his head to signify his calling, Jesus is the anointing, the oil itself, made priest by "the word of the oath" (Heb.
+7:28).
+Hebrews 7:26-28 says He is "holy, harmless, undefiled, separate from sinners."
+Every anointing in Leviticus is a shadow of the one Anointed who would never need such shadows…

 Open the chapter → - Leviticus 9Curated